Erase that 0!: Jets edge Rams 23-20, avoid winless season

 Of the nine teams in NFL history to start 0-13, the Jets were the fourth to win in Week 15.

-Robert Woods and Tyler Higbee caught TD passes for the Rams (9-5) in the most humiliating loss of coach Sean McVay’s largely successful four seasons in charge.
+The Rams could have clinched a playoff berth with a win.
+Instead, they were left with the most humiliating loss of coach Sean McVay’s largely successful four seasons in charge.

+“In all three phases, it wasn’t good enough,” McVay said.
+“This loss will demoralize us only as much as we allow it to.
+It’s going to be embarrassing.
+Sick to your stomach about it, but we do have two games left. … It’s very humbling, but we’re going to move forward, and that’s exactly what we’ll do.
+That’s all I know how to do.”

-Jared Goff passed for 209 yards for Los Angeles, which could have clinched a playoff berth with a victory over the NFL’s worst team after an extra-long week of rest.
+Jared Goff passed for 209 yards for Los Angeles, which couldn’t beat the NFL’s worst team after an extra-long week of rest.
 The Rams had won four of five to surge to the top of the NFC West, but their inconsistent offense was inept, while their elite defense wasn’t sharp, allowing the Jets to convert seven third downs.

+“They did a good job defensively to prevent us getting into a rhythm,” Goff said.
+“In the second half we bounced back, but too little, too late.”

 The Rams still can win the division if they can beat the Seahawks in Seattle next week, but their task got exponentially harder.